Indra7875/JavaNotes/Notes/Page1.md

 1) Compile Time Polymorphism
 - The binding between method calling statement and method implementation during compile time is called as compile time polymorphism.
-- We can achive compile time polymorphism in two ways. <br>
+- We can achive compile time polymorphism in two ways: i) Method Overloading ii) Constructor Overlaoding <br>
   __i) Method Overloading__ <br>
   - If our class having more than one methods which have same name and different number/types of arguments then method overloading is possible.